grfrederic/uniphiler/README.md

 #### Checking for errors

+Running
 ```
 > ./latc path/to/source.lat
 ```
+will return "OK" for accepted programs and "ERROR" with additional errors for all others.

 #### Compiling

+For programs accepted by `latc`, running
 ```
 > ./latc_llvm path/to/source.lat
 ```
+will produce `path/to/source.ll` and `path/to/source.bc`.

 #### Show Latte AST